Shopify/mobile-buy-sdk-ios/README.md

 ```

 ## Testing
 To run the Shopify Anywhere SDK integration tests, you will need a Shopify shop that is publicly accessible (in other words, not hidden behind a password).
 Please note that the integration tests **will create an order** on that shop.
 This is to validate that the SDK works properly with Shopify.
-To have these tests run, fill out the information in `CHKTestCredentials.h`.
+To have these tests run, fill out the information in `CHKTestConstants.h`.

 The integration tests that exercise discount code functionality require the following discounts on your test shop: